UC San Diego SearchMenu

 When are the applications due?

-Applications for the 2013-2014 academic year are due by March 8th, 2013
+Applications for the Spring 2014 quarter are due by February 27th, 2014.

 I’ve missed all the application deadlines.
 Do you have a waitlist?